Doraemon: Nobita's Little Star Wars

 Doraemon: Nobita's Little Star Wars (ドラえもん: のび太の, Doraemon: Nobita no Ritoru Sutā Wōzu) is a 1985 Japanese animated epic space opera film.
 It is a feature-length Doraemon film which premiered in Japan on March 16, 1985.
 As the film's title suggests, it is a parody of George Lucas' original Star Wars trilogy, with a few elements from his 1983 film Return of the Jedi.
 The film is directed by Tsutomu Shibayama.
-The theme song of this film is performed by Tetsuya Takeda.
+The theme song of this film, "Shōnenki", is performed by Tetsuya Takeda.
 It is the 6th Doraemon film.
 A modern remake of the film, Doraemon: Nobita's Little Star Wars 2021, released in theaters on March 4th, 2022.

 Plot

 The film begins with a prologue of a battle on a faraway planet, where the president is evacuated on a rocket.
 The film shifts to the Earth, where Nobita is kicked out by Gian and Suneo after destroying the set of the space movie they are making.
 Nobita runs to Doraemon and the two recruit Shizuka to make their own film.

 During filming, Nobita finds what looks like a toy rocket.
 Later that night, Nobita and Doraemon discover a tiny smart humanoid alien Papi in their room.
 Papi explains that there is a dangerous enemy searching for him.
 Nobita, Doraemon and Shizuka assure him that he will be safe in their home, and they play together using Doraemon's Small Light to shrink themselves to Papi's size.

 Meanwhile, a whale-shaped spaceship destroys Suneo's new set and Suneo and Gian confronts Nobita at his house, but Papi explains that it was a battleship sent by PCIA to find him.
 He reveals that he is the president of his planet Pirika, which has been taken over by the dictator Gilmore.
 The PCIA is the dictator's intelligence agency, and they have been sent to capture Papi to ensure Gilmore's total victory.

 Nobita and friends hide Papi in a secret base made by one of Doraemon's gadget in Shizuka's home.
 The PCIA battleship manages to infiltrate the base and kidnaps Shizuka, as well as stealing the Small Light and prevent the children from returning to their normal size.
 Dorakoruru, the head of PCIA, leaves a message demanding Papi in exchange for Shizuka's freedom and life.
 Papi leaves alone to surrender in while the children rewire Suneo's model tanks for flight and combat.
 Papi's pet dog Rokoroko arrives, but is too late to save him.
 The dog and Shizuka return to the others, and together they plan to travel to Pirika using the same rocket in which Papi came to Earth.